arcus/Arcus_Labs_Orientation/data_contribution_2_data.md

   if(data_type[0]) {
     send.liascript(`#### Omics Data

-- participant_manifest.csv matches participants/patients to cohorts and biosample IDs.
-Ideally, biosample_id links to the CHOP biobank.
-When you cannot link the the biobank, treat biosample_id as the IDs you use for samples taken from participants.
-If you deal with only one sample type, you might use the participant ID.
-If you run a treatment/control experiment, you might use {participantID}\_treat and {participantID}\_control as as a biosample ID scheme.
-If you work with different tissue samples from participants, you might use {participantID}\*{tissue} as a biosample ID scheme.
+The **participant_manifest.csv** matches participants (or patients) to cohorts and biosample IDs from the **file_manifest.csv**.
+Ideally, biosample\_id links to the CHOP biobank.
+When you cannot link to the biobank, treat biosample\_id as the IDs you use for samples taken from participants.
+If you deal with only one sample type, you might use the participant\_id.
+If you run a treatment/control experiment, you might use participant\_id and treat participant\_id\_control as as a biosample ID scheme.
+If you work with different tissue samples from participants, you might use participant\_id\_tissue as a biosample ID scheme.

 | column               | definition                                                                                                                    | type   |
 | -------------------- | ----------------------------------------------------------------------------------------------------------------------------- | ------ |